About me - Paul Ivanov - Павел Иванов¶

-I am a code monkey at the Brain Imaging Center at UC Berkeley, working on IPython.
-I’m also an instructor for Software Carpentry as well as UC Berkeley Python bootcamps.
-Previously, I was a grad student (PhD ABD) in the Vision Science program at UC Berkeley. and a member of Bruno Olshausen‘s lab at the Redwood Center for Theoretical Neuroscience.
+Previously I was at Disqus working on backend and data enigineering stuff.
+Before that, I was a code monkey at the Brain Imaging Center at UC Berkeley, working on IPython and also teaching at UC Berkeley Python bootcamps.
+Before that, I was a grad student (PhD ABD) in the Vision Science program at UC Berkeley. and a member of Bruno Olshausen‘s lab at the Redwood Center for Theoretical Neuroscience.
 I graduated in Fall 2005 from UC Davis with a degree in Computer Science.

 You can read more about my scientific interests on the Research page.

 I was born and raised in Moscow, moved to the US with my family at age 10, and have lived all around... the SF Bay Area ever since (Tiburon, Novato, Redwood City, Mountain View, Davis, Berkeley, and Albany, in that order).

 Though my legal american first name is Paul, it is actually just the english

 version of my legal russian first name Павел, which is romanized as

 PAH-vel.
 Some of my college friends know me as